quinn997/Interactive-Lab-Hub/Lab 1/README.md

 **Include sketches of what your device might look like here.**
 ![costume](https://github.com/quinn997/Interactive-Lab-Hub/blob/Spring2021/Lab%201/costume.JPG?raw=true)
+The device will look like a lamp and it will be placed on a table or any flat surface.
+I included a stand to the lamp in my paper prototype(As shown in paper prototyped interaction video in Part D), but I couldn't find any resouces near me to add the stand to my current costume design.

 **What concerns or opportunitities are influencing the way you've designed the device to look?**<br>
 I made the cover of the light using a piece of white paper, and put my phone inside the cover to be used as the light source.
 This way it looks like an actual lamp.